 This time it was far not as confronting as yesterday when he thought about his extra tentacle… yes, five tentacles plus another one.
-And much easier than yesterday he announced to himself: “I, Cedric Mauritius have six tentacles.”
+And much more relaxed than yesterday he announced to himself: “I, Cedric Mauritius have six tentacles.”

 Emotional shocks make you ravenously hungry.
 Last night for dinner, he had harvested all food stuff around his current reach.
 He had to move to another feeding ground.
 As soon as he started moving, he noticed again how practical it was to have an extra tentacle, in particular, when climbing, an activity starfish are not familiar with.

-Having oneself safely attached with five tentacles, having an extra tentacle free to move without reducing one’s security was very handy and extremely comforting.
+Having oneself safely attached with five tentacles, having an extra tentacle free to move without reducing one’s security was very handy and incredibly comforting.

 While he was climbing he was eating bits and pieces he came across along his track enjoying the different taste of algae and the tiny crustacean and slugs.
-This is clear evidence, contrary to current worldview, starfish can multitask since millions of years.
+This is obvious evidence, contrary to current worldview, starfish can multitask for millions of years.
 A fact he realised when he faced the challenge of climbing up an overhang in his way.